Options traders brace for big swings as U.S. CPI data, Fed meeting loom

 "The direction of that move is Fed dependent," Kochuba said.

-(Reporting by Saqib Iqbal Ahmed; Editing by Ira Iosebashvili; Editing by Andrea Ricci)
+(Reporting by Saqib Iqbal Ahmed; Editing by Ira Iosebashvili and Andrea Ricci)

 ((saqib.ahmed@thomsonreuters.com; @SaqibReports; +1 332 219 1971; Reuters Messaging: saqib.ahmed.thomsonreuters.com@reuters.net))